Peligrietzer/feral_machines/posts/hello.md

 of my time wrangling a brood of young kids and a couple bouts of grad school.
-One or two false starts aside, I never really managed to find time to commit to a blog of my own, and participated in that small world primarily as a reader and correspondent (while forming friendships that would shape the course of my thinking indefinitely).
+One or two false starts aside, I never really managed to find time to commit to a blog of my own, and participated in that small world primarily as a reader and mailing list correspondent (while forming friendships that would shape the course of my thinking indefinitely).

 After 2013, it seemed, the old enthusiasm for the medium had faded.
 Maybe it was just a matter of pacing.
 Social media -- facebook & twitter, chiefly --